 Xuan Huong Lake

-Xuan Huong lake is a symbol of Da Lat located in the city center which has a crescent shape.
-This is an artificial lake with approximately 5km circumference, and 25 ha wide.
-The lake has long been famous for immerse pine forests, green lawns, wonderful flower gardens.
-The surface of the lake is smooth and crystal, reflecting the charming scenery of Dalat city with pine forest.
-With the romantic views, Xuan Huong Lake has been reputed to be a romantic place, a dreaming tourist attraction and a dating rendezvous of loving couples as well.
+Xuan Huong Lake is a symbol of Da Lat, located in the city center and crescent-shaped.
+This is an artificial lake with a circumference of approximately 5km and a width of 25 ha.
+The lake has long been known for its vast pine forests, green lawns, and beautiful flower gardens.
+The lake’s surface is smooth and crystal-clear, reflecting the charming scenery of Dalat city with pine forests.
+With its romantic views, Xuan Huong Lake is renowned as a romantic destination, a dreamy tourist attraction, and a popular spot for couples to meet.

-It is also a favorite rendezvous for tourists who love walking,using stagecoach, double bikes, duck riding… to visit and explore the lake and surrounding area.
+It is also a favorite destination for tourists who enjoy walking, taking stagecoaches, riding double bikes, and duck-riding to explore the lake and surrounding area.

 Da Nhim Lake

-Da Nhim lake also known as Don Duong Lake, located in D’ran commune, Lam Dong province.
-It is 36 km far from Dalat city to the South – East.
-All view Da Nhim lake is the great combination of mountain, lake and cloud which create a great scenery for the province, attract many tourists.
+Da Nhim Lake, also known as Don Duong Lake, is located in D’ran commune, Lam Dong province.
+It is 36 km southeast of Dalat city.
+The view of Da Nhim Lake is a great combination of mountains, lake, and clouds, creating a scenic landscape for the province and attracting many tourists.

-Coming to visit natural beauty of Da Nhim lake, tourist also have the opportunity to learn about the Da Nhim hydropower plant was built right on the lake, built from 1962 to 1964.
+Visiting Da Nhim Lake’s natural beauty, tourists can also learn about the Da Nhim hydropower plant, which was built on the lake from 1962 to 1964.

-Nearby is another tourist attraction: the Ngoan Muc Pass – one of the largest passes in Vietnam.
-Tourists can go hiking, horseback riding, jeep driving along the red dirt road lead to the Valley of Love.
+Nearby is another tourist attraction: the Ngoan Muc Pass, one of the largest in Vietnam.
+Tourists can hike, horseback ride, or drive a jeep along the red-dirt road that leads to the Valley of Love.
 It’s also an ideal place for camping with your family members and friends.

 Tuyen Lam Lake

-Tuyen Lam is an ideal spot for picnic or camping by the lake to enjoy the cold air nearby Da Lat.
-Besides enjoying the nature scenery around the lake, tourist can participate in recreational activities such as boat ride to enjoy the lake view, spiritual travel at Truc Lam Zen Monastery, climbing, fishing and especially setting up a tent with provided equipment, and enjoying an evening BBQ party with friends.
+Tuyen Lam is an ideal spot for a picnic or a lakeside camping trip to enjoy the cool air near Da Lat.
+Besides enjoying the natural scenery around the lake, tourists can participate in recreational activities such as a boat ride to take in the lake view, spiritual travel at Truc Lam Zen Monastery, hiking, fishing, and, especially, pitching a tent with provided equipment, and enjoying an evening BBQ with friends.

 Dankia Lake

-Situated about 20km from Da Lat city center to the northwest, Dankia Lake is one of the largest freshwater lakes with the capacity of about 20 million cubic of water.
-The lake has long been supplying fresh water and electricity to Da Lat city, particularly through Ankoret plant, the first hydroelectric plant built in Vietnam (1943).
+Situated about 20km northwest of Da Lat center, Dankia Lake is one of the largest freshwater lakes, with a capacity of about 20 million cubic meters.
+The lake has long been supplying fresh water and electricity to Da Lat city, particularly through the Ankoret plant, the first hydroelectric plant built in Vietnam (1943).

-The Dankia lake impresses tourist with marvelous scenery of high mountains, pine forests and pure water flows bending around romantic hills, creating a wonderful painting before the eyes of visitors.
-Coming to Dankia- Suoi Vang area, visitors will be attracted by the natural beauty of Golden Valley, Ankroet waterfall and Suoi Vang Dam.
-In addition, the ethnic minorities of Lat Village, inhabiting in the area, still maintains their traditional customs – This is also an ideal site for ethnological tourism.
+The Dankia Lake impresses tourists with the marvelous scenery of high mountains, pine forests, and pure water flows bending around romantic hills, creating a wonderful painting before the eyes of visitors.
+In the Dankia-Suoi Vang area, visitors will be drawn by the natural beauty of Golden Valley, Ankroet Waterfall, and Suoi Vang Dam.
+In addition, the ethnic minorities in Lat Village continue to maintain their traditional customs.
+This is also an ideal site for ethnological tourism.

 Valley of Love

-Located 5km from the center of Da Lat city, with an area of up to 140ha, Vally of Love is one of the most romantic tourist spot attracting tourists, especially newly-married couples, come to visit in Lam Dong.
-The scenic green hills surrounding the lake are covered in gorgeous pine forests, create a romantic view, especially when you standing from the tracks lead to Vong Canh Hill.
+Located 5km from the center of Da Lat, spanning up to 140ha, the Valley of Love is one of the most romantic tourist spots in Lam Dong, attracting visitors, especially newlywed couples.
+The scenic green hills surrounding the lake are covered in gorgeous pine forests, creating a romantic view, especially when you stand on the tracks that lead to Vong Canh Hill.

-It is an ideal place to organize outdoor activities such camping, barbecue party… and enjoys many other interesting games such as horse riding, duck riding, jeep, paint gun, tandem biking…
+It is an ideal place to organize outdoor activities such as camping and barbecue parties, and to enjoy other activities such as horse riding, duck riding, jeep rides, paintball, and tandem biking.

 Eco-tourism areas